frilledagama/MAIS202/Notes/lecture-4.md

 An epoch consists of one full cycle through the training data.
 This is usually many steps.
 As an example, if you have 2,000 images and use a batch size of 10 an epoch consists of 2,000 images / (10 images / step) = 200 steps.

 If you choose our training image randomly (and independent) in each step, you normally do not call it epoch.
 [This is where my answer differs from the previous one.
 Also see my comment.]

+---
+Aritifically augmenting data from r trianing set is something cool/important to do